1240598Rafa/cogsi2526-1240598-1240601/CA5/README.md

 <missing>      6 weeks ago    /bin/sh -c #(nop)  ARG LAUNCHPAD_BUILD_ARCH     0B
 <missing>      6 weeks ago    /bin/sh -c #(nop)  ARG RELEASE                  0B

+The layer created by RUN /bin/sh -c ./gradlew clean build -x test… includes the Gradle cache, compiled classes, temporary build directories and downloaded dependencies
+The COPY . /app # buildkit  should be the full project source code This version is the largest and least effecient build, because everything that is needed to compile the project is inside the final image.

 docker history chatapp:v2:

 IMAGE          CREATED       CREATED BY                                      SIZE      COMMENT